 8. Put in colourful baskets

-You can also try storing the stuffed animals in large baskets.
+You can also try storing the toys in large baskets.
 These are very easy to move from one room in the house to another so that it is convenient for the children.

 In addition, the baskets can hold quite a number of large toy animals.

 The only challenge I found with this hack is that my kids have easy access to the toys so they tend to pour them all out of the baskets during playtime.
 When playtime is over, they forget to put them back into the baskets and so I end up picking them up myself.